defun-games/claylib/README.md

 ## Quick Start
 Claylib is not yet in Quicklisp.
 Load claylib.asd and run `(ql:quickload :claylib/examples)` or similar to load all of the available packages.
 See the next section for what those packages are and how you might use them.

 To see the [examples](/examples) in action, just run e.g. `(claylib/examples/core-1:main)`.
 Hit Escape to exit.
 At the time of this writing, most of the core examples are done, as well as a handful of shape and texture examples.
+GUI examples are very **work-in-progress**.

 ## Packages
-This repo contains four separate packages/systems:
+This repo contains four separate ASDF systems:
-- `claylib/wrap` wraps Raylib and Raymath via [cl-autowrap](https://github.com/rpav/cl-autowrap), along with a few small fixes.
+- `claylib/wrap` wraps Raylib, Raymath, and Raygui via [cl-autowrap](https://github.com/rpav/cl-autowrap), along with a few small fixes.
 There's probably no reason to use it directly.
 - `claylib/ll` is a thin layer on top of `claylib/wrap` that adds some convenience features but mostly keeps the C semantics.
 If you have a lot of experience with Raylib in C or you just really like manual memory management, then `claylib/ll` is for you.
 - `claylib` sits atop `claylib/ll` and does a lot of work to try to smooth out and abstract the C semantics away from the user.
 It's not perfect, nor _can_ it be (more on that later).
 Its goal is to feel as Lispy as possible, and no Lispier!
 - `claylib/examples` contains a number of -- you guessed it -- examples, remixed from [Raylib's own](https://www.raylib.com/examples.html).